Ranbir Kapoor: Off-screen work

 In addition to acting, Kapoor is a football enthusiast and supports charities and organisations.
 He is the vice-captain of the All Stars Football Club, a celebrity football club that raises money for charity.
 In March 2013, he played the game to raise funds for the Magic Funds Organisation, an NGO for underprivileged children.
 Along with the chartered accountant Bimal Parekh, Kapoor acquired ownership rights in 2014 for the Mumbai-based football team of the Indian Super League, named Mumbai City FC.
 Also that year, Kapoor announced his participation with the digital music company Saavn as a content and programming adviser.
 In 2016, he featured in the documentary series Girls with Goals, to create awareness about and raise funds for YUWA, an all-girls football team in the state of Jharkhand.
+In 2024, he launched a lifestyle brand named ARKS.

 Kapoor supports the empowerment of the girl child and is the goodwill ambassador of Shabana Azmi's Mijwan Welfare Society, an NGO which helps empower women.
 He supports environmental charities, and in 2011 donated money to the Community Water Initiative, a charitable organisation owned by PepsiCo.
 In 2012, he appeared alongside other celebrities in a short film by Zoya Akhtar to generate awareness on breast cancer.
 He is the campaign ambassador for NDTV's Marks for Sports, a nationwide initiative to promote fitness and health in India.
 In 2013, he participated in an auction on eBay, where the highest bidder gets an opportunity to interact with him; the proceeds were donated to Save the Children, a non-profit organisation that raised funds for flood affected households in Uttarakhand.
 That same year, he appeared alongside other celebrities in a commercial, produced by the National Film Development Corporation of India, to create awareness about children's education.
 In December 2014, he again took part in another eBay auction; the phiran he wore in Rockstar (2011) was sold, with proceeds going to the redevelopment of the flood-ravaged states of Kashmir and Assam.
 He had also fronted a campaign to collect donations for the victims of the April 2015 Nepal earthquake.
 In 2015, he presented 2,000 raincoats to the Mumbai Traffic Police as an appreciation for their service during the year's heavy monsoon.
 In 2018, he collaborated with Aamir Khan's Paani Foundation to help local farmers and villagers suffering from drought in parts of Maharashtra.